 An infinite white blanket drapes the moraine as I squint through the snow glare discerning the outline of a looming glacier.
 The GPS tells me the Peyto hut is only a mile off but between my fogged goggles and the sprawling glacial field it seems incalculable.

 We close in on the first night’s hut.
 My breath quickens and aside from the scratching of our skis on the snow there’s nothing but deadening stillness.

 Thirty-three years have passed since I first stepped foot onto the Wapta Icefield and each year I feel the same excitement to return.
-It was here between the vast sky and alpine powder seas that my love for the mountains was born.
+It was while hut-to-hut skiing in the Canadian Rockies, between the vast sky and alpine powder seas, that my love for the mountains was born.

 Pros and Cons of Skiing in the Canadian Rockies

 The best skiing in the Canadian Rockies is preserved in National and provincial parks and only accessible through a network of alpine huts.
 It figures that you have to earn your turns to get to the legendary pow straddling Alberta and British Columbia, but once you do you’ll find some of the most prized ski mountaineering and touring objectives in Canada.